kieron-dev/waffle/markdown/dada-01.md

  * PAS???
  * ...

+---

+## Session rules

+ * There are no stupid questions!
-If you have something interesting to share let us know!
+ * If you'd like to share (or learn) more about a topic by leading a session, let us know!
+ * Participate as you would in a pairing session

 ---